psons/tlog/README.md

 		Stories need to be built into Document objects, then merge the story backlog into the journal backlog d - remake the testuser1.ta with the stories renames .txt to .md.

+# more merge logic:
+1. Generate a Document from the Journal Dir
+2. Generate a Document from the Endeavors
+3. Iterate through the Endeavors Backlog
+    - set the saved_hash as an attribute from the title_hash in each item in the Endeavors backlog.
+        (Must Always store a hash when a backlog story gets put into the journal.) x - implement item save_title_hash()
+/ - implement _get_saved_title_hash()
+    - do this as a read only property, similar name in the Document class?
+        - return None if it hasn't been saved.
+    - need to keep code readable difference between calculated and saved title hash.
+/ - test for item save_title_hash() and get_saved_title_hash()
+d - implement matchesSavedTitleHash(anItem)
+    - compare the title_hash from Endeavor Items to saved hash In Journal Items d - might want to write  Document method is_in_backlog() alternately, caller can just access the backlog and call the Section hasItem().
+Better for Document to have method add_merge(anItem) d - need Section hasItem() add the item if the has

 # Project notes
 Add more explanatory notes about the project.